-In fact, something as small as hashtags could put you at risk of getting your cannabis Instagram account disabled.
+Something as small as hashtags could put you at risk of getting your cannabis Instagram account disabled.

 What are the recent changes to Instagram hashtags?

 Best practices have changed more than once in just the past couple of years.
-In 2021, it’s even changed more than once in a matter of months!
+In 2021, they’ve even changed more than once in a matter of months!

 “For a post to be found in Search, put keywords and hashtags in the caption, not the comments.”

-What’s more is that the app has started a new wave of commitment to safety and privacy.
+The app has started a new wave of commitment to safety and privacy.
 Since the 2020 U.S. elections, Instagram has been banning and hiding hashtags to help stop the spread of false information or inflammatory content.

 What hashtags should cannabis accounts be using?

-- Keep tabs on popular, relevant hashtags in your community;
+- Keep tabs on popular, relevant hashtags in your community

 For instance, let’s say you want to gain awareness for your CBD skincare products on Instagram.

-When we conduct hashtag research for our clients, we spread the 30 Instagram hashtags out to get a healthy range of volume and focus the majority of the hashtags on those that align with where your unique account and audience.
-This will ensure your posts get the recognition they deserve.
+When we conduct hashtag research for our cannabis clients, we spread the 30 Instagram hashtags out to get a healthy range of volume.
+We focus the majority of the hashtags on those that align with your account and audience.
+This ensures your posts get the recognition they deserve.

-Cannabis Hashtags to Avoid
+Cannabis hashtags to avoid